emirkin/bobik_python_sdk/README.rst

 Documentation
 *************

-Documentation can be found at `place link to generated docs here`_.
+Documentation can be found at http://usebobik.com/sdk.

 The docs are generated with `Sphinx <http://sphinx.pocoo.org/>`_.
 To generate the docs, enter the ``docs`` folder and run::